South West Coast Path: Westward Ho! to Padstow (8 Days & 7 Nights)8 Days & 7 Nights 4.5 Read 18 reviews

 Small valleys mark your way for your final section before hopping aboard the ferry to cross the Doom Bar.
 Celebrate your trips end by sampling the cuisine at Rick Stein’s highly rated seafood restaurant.

 Standing on the quayside, the Old Custom House is still one of the finest buildings in the town.
 Today it is famous for its fine food, award-winning ales, elegant, accommodation and for its Beauty Studio.
 The Old Custom House hotel has 24 bedrooms, as it is an old building, each room has a unique view and dimensions.
 It has long been a pub, providing a focal point for Padstow fishermen, local people and visitors to enjoy a drink and a bar meal.
 They serve stylish pub grub, washed down with award winning St Austell Brewery ales and a choice of good wines throughout the year.
-Next door to the Old Custom House is Pescadou restaurant.
-Although part of the hotel, Pescadou is far from the pub atmosphere.
-It excels in providing contemporary, informal dining with all dishes cooked to order in the open plan kitchen.

 The London Inn opened in 1803 which original housed three fisherman’s cottages and taking its name from an old Local Sloop.
 The owners will welcome you to their family run pub, full of charm, atmosphere and character.
 All rooms offer tea and coffee making facilities, TV and hairdryers.
 All their rooms are situated above the sometimes-busy bar.
 Free Wi-Fi is available throughout the pub.
 Their classic pub menu is sourced locally using local ingredients whenever possible and comprises of local fish and meat dishes, which can be eaten in the main bar or in the lounge bar area.